-The Canal & River Trust constantly reminds boaters that they need to stay in the central channel when cruising past anglers and maintain a steady speed.
+We constantly remind boaters that they need to stay in the central channel when cruising past anglers and maintain a steady speed.

-So, you don’t have to ask them to make and changes such as moving to the offside.
-This would lead to confusion.
-The same advice applies to canoeists, i.e. stick to the central channel!
+So, you don’t have to ask them to make changes, such as moving to the offside, as this leads to confusion.
+The same advice applies to those in canoes and kayaks, and on paddleboards.

-This boat has kept perfectly to the central channel and is creating very little wash:
+The boat in the picture below has kept perfectly to the central channel and is creating very little wash.

-At some visitor mooring sites, you’ll find signs that explain what angling activity you can and can’t do - please follow the instructions, not least because it could be a byelaw offence to ignore the signs!
+At some visitor mooring sites you’ll find signs that explain what angling activity you can and can’t do.
+Please follow the instructions, not least because it could be a by-law offence to ignore the signs.

-If there are no signs, please use the towpath on a first-come-first-served basis but note that if you are fishing on the only space left for a boat to moor then they do have priority.
-We advise taking a common sense approach and avoid busy visitor mooring sites at certain peak times.
+If there are no signs, please use the towpath on a first come first served basis, but note that if you're fishing on the only space left for a boat to moor then they do have priority.
+We advise taking a common sense approach and avoiding busy visitor mooring sites at peak times.

 Unless there’s a sign asking you not to fish, you can fish where there are towpath mooring rings.

 This is similar to boaters having the right to moor where there are angling club permanent peg numbers.
-Watch out though – mooring rings might be underneath powerlines or within 25m of a lock wall approach.
+Watch out though, as mooring rings might be underneath powerlines or within 25m of a lock wall approach.
 Clearly, fishing is not allowed in these cases.

-There’s nothing stopping you breaking or clearing ice – but please be careful (it might cause our health and safety manager to undergo some sort of coronary arrest if he’s reading this.)
-Ice breaking is noisy and bound to wake most people from their early morning slumber.
-Please let any boaters know in advance if your planning any major ice breaking.
-One club have a rule that no ice breaking is allowed before 9 am on a Sunday to give the moorers opposite a bit of a lie in.
+There’s nothing stopping you breaking or clearing ice, but please be careful.
+Ice breaking is noisy and is bound to wake most people from their early morning slumber.
+Please let any boaters know in advance if you're planning any major ice breaking.
+One club have a rule that no ice breaking is allowed before 9am on a Sunday to give the moorers opposite a bit of a lie in.

 Often known by anglers as turning bays, winding holes let boaters to turn their craft around.